 The old wives tale that chestnuts, or conkers, repel spiders has no real scientific theory behind it, but many people agree that it does actually work.
 For this method to really work, the chestnuts should be placed on every windowsill in the home.
 It is thought that it’s the smell that puts spiders off coming into the home and drilling a small hole into the chestnut makes this method even more effective.
 Chestnuts only need to be changed once a year, making this an incredibly easy method of keeping your home free from spiders!

 Spiders hate the smell of peppermint and will avoid any areas where the smell is particularly strong.
 Simply mix some pure peppermint oil with some water and pour it into a spray bottle.
 Spray the mixture into any cracks and small spaces where spiders are likely to come into your home.
 As an added bonus mice also hate the smell of peppermint!
 Don’t forget you can also add a few drops of peppermint oil to our DIY carpet freshener recipe to hep keep spiders away.

 Natural Spider Spray

 Making your own natural spider spray is quick, easy, and inexpensive.
 The ingredients are all-natural and spraying it around windows, doors, and in any cracks will keep spiders away.
 Mix the following ingredients into a spray bottle that is half-filled with water and apply the mixture once a week.
 Add 15 drops of tea tree oil, half a cup of white wine vinegar, and a few squirts of natural liquid dish soap.
 This mixture will make those pesky spiders avoid your home at all costs!

-Now, we’re not suggesting that you bring a collection of live lady bugs into your home but introducing them to the outside of your home will certainly help keep those spiders away.
+Now, we’re not suggesting that you bring a collection of live lady bugs into your home but introducing them outside your home will certainly help keep those spiders away.
 Leave a trail of lady bugs around the outside of your home to prevent spiders entering your home.
 The lady bugs will not kill the spiders but will eat the small bugs that the spiders also want to eat.